Noise-Aware Quantum Amplitude Estimation: Noise-Model Results and Discussion

-From the MMSE-fitted parameters we calculate $R^2$ values to evaluate the goodness-of-fit of the three noise models under consideration.
-These $R^2$ values are given in Table~\ref{t1} -- note that $R^2$ is at most equal to 1 and $R^2 = 1$ means that all of the experimentally observed variance is explained by the proposed model.
-Additionally Fig.~\ref{resfig1} shows plots for $A_1$ run on the various IBM machines, with circuit depths $m=1, 4, 7, \dots$ (\textit{i.e.} number of Grover iterates such that the noiseless measurement outcome is always equal to 1); and Fig.~\ref{resfig2} shows plots for $A_1$ run on the various machines, with circuit depths $m=0,2,3,5,6,8,9, \dots$ (\textit{i.e.} number of Grover iterates such that the noiseless measurement outcome is equal to zero with probability 0.75).
+From the MMSE-fitted parameters, we calculate $R^2$ values to evaluate the goodness of fit of the three noise models under consideration.
+These $R^2$ values are given in Table~\ref{t1}---note that $R^2$ is at most equal to 1 and $R^2 = 1$ means that all of the experimentally observed variance is explained by the proposed model.
+In addition, while the key quantities for assessing how well the theoretical noise models fit the experimental data are indeed the $R^2$ values, the values of the parameters themselves may also be of general interest, and these are included in Table~\ref{t2} in the appendixes.

+Fig.~\ref{resfig1} shows plots for $A_1$ run on the various IBM machines, with circuit depths $m=1, 4, 7, \dots$ (i.e., number of Grover iterates such that the noiseless measurement outcome is always equal to 1), and Fig.~\ref{resfig2} shows plots for $A_1$ run on the various machines, with circuit depths $m=0,2,3,5,6,8,9, \dots$ (i.e., number of Grover iterates such that the noiseless measurement outcome is equal to zero with probability 0.75).